bookwyrm-social/documentation/content/using_bookwyrm/main-menu.md

 Below the display of your books is a section that displays basic information about the selected book, and lets you interact with it.
 It includes:

-- The book's title, linking to it's main page.
+- The book's title, linking to its main page.
 - The name of the author, linking to the author's page.
 - The [update reading status](/shelves.html#updating-reading-status) button for that book.
 - Tabs to select a type of status you might want to [post about the book](/posting-statuses.html).
 The options are Review, Comment or Quote.
 - An input form for the selected type of status.

 On mobile, you can temporarily hide this section by pressing the X in the top-right corner of it.